johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-09-02-typescript-eslint-with-jsdoc-js/index.md

     /* Interop Constraints */
-    "allowSyntheticDefaultImports": true /* Allow 'import x from y' when a module doesn't have a default export. */, "esModuleInterop": true /* Emit additional JavaScript to ease support for importing CommonJS modules.
-This enables 'allowSyntheticDefaultImports' for type compatibility. */, "forceConsistentCasingInFileNames": true /* Ensure that casing is correct in imports. */,
+    "allowSyntheticDefaultImports": true /* Allow 'import x from y' when a module doesn't have a default export. */,

     /* Type Checking */
     "strict": true /* Enable all strict type-checking options. */,